-5. That the Board of Directors should not propose to the General Shareholders' Meeting any proposal for delegation of powers allowing the issuance of shares or convertible securities without pre-emptive rights in an amount exceeding 20% of equity at the time of delegation.
+5. That the Board of Directors should not make any proposal to the General Shareholders' Meeting for delegation of powers allowing the issuance of shares or convertible securities without pre-emptive subscription rights for an amount exceeding 20% of equity at the time of delegation.